danghh333/touchosc-dj/README.md

 # touchosc-dj
-Scripts and layouts for using TouchOSC as a DJ controller for Mixxx
+[Customized from grufkork] Scripts and layouts for using TouchOSC as a DJ controller for Mixxx

 ## Usage